brunopique/covidRealTime/readme.md

 ## Project in action

-[Project on Heroku](https://boiling-peak-82660.herokuapp.com/) (might take a few minutes to boot up since apps goes to sleep after 30 min of inactivity.)
+[Project on Heroku](https://boiling-peak-82660.herokuapp.com/) (might take a few minutes to boot up since app goes to sleep after 30 min of inactivity.)

 ## Meta